 At first i'd used a standard Ford V6 clutch with the 530i engine but it needed changing for something with a lot more friction for the 740i engine.
 This is the uprated Cosworth 4x4 cover and paddle clutch i'm currently using, which was advertised as being good for 350lb/ft torque:

 The paddle plate i'm using doesn't have a sprung centre, and i'd read that these will judder a lot for everyday driving.
 The only time i've noticed the judder is when you have to feather the clutch a lot, like pulling out of a tight parking space on a steep hill or creeping in slow traffic up a steep hill.
-Apart from these particular situations it drives like a normal clutch.
+Apart from these situations it drives like a normal clutch.